 - You cannot shutdown Charge models, Inspire series, Ace, Alta, and Flex Fitbits

-- You can shutdown Ionic, Versa series, Blaze, Surge, One, and Flyer models
+- You can shutdown Sense, Ionic, Versa series, Blaze, Surge, One, and Flyer models

 - Find the shutdown command in your settings app or settings > about

-Other than shutting down, do not tap any buttons or tap the screen regardless of the Fitbit model, you’ll likely cause even more problems.
+Besides shutting down, do not tap any buttons or tap the screen regardless of the Fitbit model.
+You’ll likely cause even more problems.

 So, if possible, turn it off and leave it off (until you complete all the troubleshooting steps)